Memphis braces for release of video in Tyre Nichols' arrest - NewsBreak

 Court records showed that all five former officers — Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith — were taken into custody.

-The officers each face charges of second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression.
-Four of the five officers had posted bond as of Friday morning and had been released from custody, according to court and jail records.

-Martin’s lawyer, William Massey, and Mills’ lawyer, Blake Ballin, said their clients would plead not guilty.
+Martin's lawyer, William Massey, confirmed that his client had turned himself in.
+He and Mills' lawyer, Blake Ballin, said their clients would plead not guilty.
 Lawyers for Smith, Bean and Haley could not be reached.

 “No one out there that night intended for Tyre Nichols to die,” Massey said.